zowe/docs-site/docs/user-guide/api-mediation/api-mediation-multi-tenancy.md

 You completed certificates setup for multitenancy configuration, whereby Domain API MLs can trust the Central API ML and vice versa.

-## Using the `/registry` endpoint in the Central Cloud Gateway
+## Using the `/registry` endpoint in the Central Gateway

-The `/registry` endpoint provides information about services onboarded to all Domain Gateways and the Central Cloud Gateway.
+The `/registry` endpoint provides information about services onboarded to all Domain Gateways (all domains and the central one).
 This section describes the configuration, authentication, authorization, example of requests, and responses when using the `/registry` endpoint.

 ### Configuration for `/registry`

 The `/registry` endpoint is disabled by default.
-Use the following environment variable to enable this feature:
+Use the configuration property `apiml.gateway.registry.enabled=true` or environment variable `APIML_GATEWAY_REGISTRY_ENABLED=TRUE` to enable this feature.

-`APIML_CLOUDGATEWAY_REGISTRY_ENABLED=TRUE`

 ### Authentication for `/registry`

 The `/registry` endpoint is authenticated by the client certificate.
-The Central Cloud Gateway accepts certificates that are trusted.
+The Central Gateway accepts certificates that are trusted.
 The username is obtained from the common name of the client certificate.

 Unsuccessful authentication returns a 401 error code.